antonialoytorrens/VermadaRetro/README.md

 The game source code can be found [here](https://github.com/antonialoytorrens/VermadaRetro).

-Scanning the hidden QR Code, it leads to a [website](https://antonialoytorrens.github.io/VermadaRetro) that contained this game (see _web_ branch).

 The assets are inspired on the event I was part of.
+Scanning the hidden QR Code in the event, lead to a [website](https://antonialoytorrens.github.io/VermadaRetro) that contained this game (see _web_ branch).

 Attribution is properly cited in the credits game.